ADR England

 The geographic scope of ADR England projects varies depending on the data holder, but is typically England-only, England and Wales, Great Britain or UK-wide.
 ADR England also provides a home for projects analysing data within or across English regions and local authorities.

-Research partners delivering projects within the ADR England portfolio so far include UCL, the University of the West of England, the University of Liverpool, and more.
-Data holders include the Ministry of Justice, Department for Education, NHS Digital, and more.
+Research partners delivering projects within the ADR England portfolio include UCL, the University of the West of England, Institute for Fiscal Studies, University of Leeds, and more.
+Data holders include the Ministry of Justice, Department for Education, NHS England, Department for Work and Pensions, and more.

-Data for ADR England projects is accessed by accredited researchers via the Office for National Statistics’ Secure Research Service.
-With the roll out of remote data access infrastructure, including the SafePod Network and Assured Organisational Connectivity, ADR England researchers can be based throughout both England and the rest of the UK.
+Data for ADR England projects is mostly accessed by accredited researchers via the Office for National Statistics (ONS) Secure Research Service.
+With the roll out of remote data access infrastructure including the SafePod Network and approved, secure connections (Assured Organisational Connectivity), ADR England researchers can be based throughout England and the rest of the UK.

-The ADR England portfolio is commissioned and managed by the ADR UK Strategic Hub team embedded within ADR UK’s funder, the Economic and Social Research Council.
+The ADR England portfolio is commissioned and manged by the ADR UK Strategic Hub team embedded within ADR UK’s funder, the Economic and Social Research Council.
 Projects are commissioned in line with the ADR England Strategy, which prioritises research for public good that cuts across traditional policy boundaries.
+Delivery of the ADR England strategy is coordinated partly by a joint implementation group composed of members of the ADR UK Strategic Hub and the ONS.

-ADR England projects currently total over £6 million of investment, and are funded directly from ADR UK’s Strategic Research Fund, administered by the ADR UK Strategic Hub.
+ADR England projects currently total over £10 million of investment.
+They are supporting a range of activities from new data linkages, research using linked data, and training and capacity building.
 To find out more about how ADR UK is funded, see About Us.
 Further details of individual ADR England project grants can be found on UK Research and Innovation’s Gateway to Research platform.

 -